JosipRadnik/console_switch_calc/README.md

-A simple calculator which implements an 'switch statement'.
+A simple calculator which implements the 'switch statement'.

 This app doesn't work on VSC terminal.
 Error: "Global evaluation requires a thread to have been loaded.".